Cheok Hong Cheong: Career

 Cheong studied at the Presbyterian Theological Hall on a scholarship from the Presbyterian Church, although he dropped out midway in 1875, after a dispute regarding the Chinese mission that he worked at.
 From 1875 to 1885, Cheong sold bananas with his father in Fitzroy.
 In 1879, with his father's friend Lowe Kong Meng and fellow community leader and mentor Louis Ah Mouy, Cheong published a thirty-one-page pamphlet titled The Chinese Question in Australia, which defended Chinese immigration and protested against the discrimination that the Chinese had been facing in Australia.
 According to writer Ian Welch, Cheong was the main author of the document, with Ah Mouy and Kong Meng "approving" its contents.
 In an interview with The Essex County Standard, Cheong pushed back against xenophobic attitudes towards Chinese immigration and opined that China was a pacifist country, "having manifested no desire to covet her neighbours' territories."
 In 1885, Cheong accepted a salaried position at the Church Missionary Society of Victoria.
 The same year, after impressing Bishop James Moorhouse with "such a remarkable address" at the Anglican Board of Missions' annual meeting, Cheong was appointed as the superintendent of the Church of England of Melbourne, which necessitated his giving up of his role as a Presbyterian elder.

 In 1887, two Imperial Commissioners, General Wong Yung Ho and Commissioner U Tsing, arrived in Melbourne as part of their inquiry into the treatment of Chinese subjects overseas.
 The trio of Cheong, Kong Meng, and Ah Mouy presented the commissioners with a petition that had forty-four other signatories, calling for the "international wrong" that was anti-Chinese sentiment in Australia to be righted.
 Cheong was particularly opposed to the Immigration Restriction Act 1901.
 He was the president of the Commonwealth Chinese Community's Representative Committee, which had been founded in direct response to the act.
 He was also a vociferous critic of the British opium trade, which he described as "pernicious", and travelled across England to lecture on the subject.
 Cheong claimed to have received death threats because of his anti-opium activism.

 Personal life

-Despite the fact that he had arrived in Australia with no knowledge of the language, Cheong was eventually able to speak and write in "perfect English".
+Although he had arrived in Australia with no knowledge of the language, Cheong was eventually able to speak and write in "perfect English".
 He was also proficient in French, German, Italian, and Spanish and "had more than a passing acquaintance" with Malay and Hindustani.
 A March 1927 report by the Sydney-based Smith's Weekly alleged that Cheong was the "wealthiest Chinaman in Melbourne", with numerous properties to his name.

 In 1869, Cheong married Wong Toy Yen, with whom he had two daughters and five sons.
 She died on 14 February 1927; Cheong died a year later on 20 June 1928 at his residence "Pine Lodge", in Croydon, Victoria.
 The Brisbane Courier celebrated him as "one of the foremost Chinese citizens in Australia".